-- failure to comply with anti-terrorism laws and regulations and applicable trade embargoes; - significant environmental liabilities and costs as a result of our current and past operations or products, including operations or products related to our business prior to the Acquisition; - · transporting certain materials that are inherently hazardous due to their toxic nature; - · litigation and other commitments and contingencies; - ability to recruit and retain the experienced and skilled personnel we need to compete; - unexpected liabilities under any pension plans applicable to our employees; - · work stoppages, union negotiations, labor disputes and other matters associated with our labor force; - our ability to protect and enforce intellectual property rights; - · intellectual property infringement suits against us by third parties; - our ability to realize the anticipated benefits of any acquisitions and divestitures; - · our joint ventures' ability to operate according to our business strategy should our joint venture partners fail to fulfill their obligations; - risk that the insurance we maintain may not fully cover all potential exposures; - the risk of impairment charges related to goodwill, identifiable intangible assets and fixed assets; - · our substantial indebtedness; - our ability to obtain additional capital on commercially reasonable terms may be limited; - · the amount of the costs, fees, expenses and charges related to being a public company; - · any statements of belief and any statements of assumptions underlying any of the foregoing; - other factors disclosed in this Annual Report on Form 10-K; and - · other factors beyond our control.
+- failure to comply with anti-terrorism laws and regulations and applicable trade embargoes; - risks associated with protecting data privacy; - significant environmental liabilities and costs as a result of our current and past operations or products, including operations or products related to our business prior to the Acquisition; - transporting certain materials that are inherently hazardous due to their toxic nature; - · litigation and other commitments and contingencies; - ability to recruit and retain the experienced and skilled personnel we need to compete; - unexpected liabilities under any pension plans applicable to our employees; - · work stoppages, union negotiations, labor disputes and other matters associated with our labor force; - · our ability to protect and enforce intellectual property rights; - intellectual property infringement suits against us by third parties; - our ability to realize the anticipated benefits of any acquisitions and divestitures; - · our joint ventures' ability to operate according to our business strategy should our joint venture partners fail to fulfill their obligations; - · risk that the insurance we maintain may not fully cover all potential exposures; - the risk of impairment charges related to goodwill, identifiable intangible assets and fixed assets; - risks associated with changes in tax rates or regulations, including unexpected impacts of the new U.S. Tax Cuts and Jobs Act legislation, which may differ with further regulatory guidance and changes in our current interpretations and assumptions; - · our substantial indebtedness; - our ability to obtain additional capital on commercially reasonable terms may be limited; - any statements of belief and any statements of assumptions underlying any of the foregoing; - · other factors disclosed in this Annual Report on Form 10-K and our other filings with the Securities and Exchange Commission; and - · other factors beyond our control.